sonocotta/stm8s003-dev-board/README.md

 - How to flash
 - Using with Arduino IDE
 - Using with Platformio IDE
+- Firmware samples
+  - UART
+  - RGB led
+  - Debugging

 ## Hardware

+Board schematic can be foun in [hardware](/hardware) section

 ## Where to buy